lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session07_say.md

    +  PSY Base Case - Findings: Based on the Sankey diagram, we understand that out of N=371 patients who have one PSY visit, n=289 are Initiators.
 Of these, only n=107 are Completers, and of Completers, on n=4 graduate after having an evidence-based dose of PSY (about 8 sessions).

-   +  AGG Base Case - Findings: Run an experiment that accounts for the loss of two providers.
+   +  AGG Base Case - Findings: We need to run an experiment that accounts for the loss of two providers.

    +  SP Base Case - Findings: Since the teams in the simulation experience no external shocks, the historical rates all continue for the next two years.